BobVanhacker/words-assistant/README.md

 <a id="purpose"></a>
 ## Purpose

-This system was create to teach Bob Vanhacker new words.
-Whenever you teach it a new word, you will receive all previous words learned as response.
+This system was created to teach Bob Vanhacker new words.
+Whenever you teach Bob a new word, you will receive all previous words learned as response.

 <a id="techs"></a>
 ## Technologies Used